wildonion/gem/bin/README.md

 > `.env` and these binaries must be together in a same place

-* `./mafia`: conse mafia hyper server built on Ubuntu 22
+* `./rendezvous`: conse rendezvous hyper server built on Ubuntu 22